DBusConnection#

 Retrieves the last serial number assigned to a

-on the current thread.
-This includes messages sent via both low-level API such assend_message()
+DBusMessageon the current thread.
+This includes messages sent via both low-level API such assend_message()as well as high-level API such asemit_signal(),call()orcall().Added in version 2.34.

 Gets the credentials of the authenticated peer.
 This will always return